agenthunt/waterline-to-graphql/README.md

 ```

 * Pass in intialized models aka waterline collections.
-* Associations need to be setup.
+* If you are using standalone waterline models need to be patched with associations array.
+[See here](https://github.com/balderdashy/waterline/issues/797) .
 See waterline-example in
 examples folder
+* If you are passing in sails.models, you dont need the above patch

 ```javascript
 let schema = getGraphQLSchemaFrom(models);